-Laem Singh Beach, a lovely sandy cove surrounded by jungle, has been closed to the public by the owners of the land surrounding it from April 20, 2017.
+In April 2017, to the public shock, the lovely sandy cove of Laem Singh Beach was been closed to the public by the owners of the land surrounding it.
 As you may know, private beaches are illegal in Thailand but it the entire land around it belongs to someone, that someone has the right to give access or not, so there is not much anyone can do about it.

 Once a secret remote beach hard to access, Laem Singh is now almost a tourist attraction on itself, blame it on internet.
 Three rows of beach chairs, not less than six restaurants and bars, access stair as wide as a highway… it can accommodate a serious crowd on a sunny day.
 Parking is scarce and expensive (40 baht for a car) and if the stairs to go downhill are easy to walk down, you might be surprised how steep they are on the way up… or was it that Singha beer I had?

 Crowd, foot massage, beach vendors, jet-skis… it’s so busy when sun shines.
 But when clouds arrive and sun worshipers run to the nearest spa, it is your time to rediscover this amazing little creek barely visible from the road.
 A couple of beach chairs will cost you 200 baht and beach staff is really helpful: few drops of rains and a young guy will come and add three more umbrellas to the one you already had… since you are his only guest.